AmitySereavo/reusable-slide-pages/README.md

 - `[email]`
 - `[phone]`

-If a placeholder is not found in either source, it remains unchanged.
+If a placeholder is not found in any source, it remains unchanged.

 ## Current behavior